experiential education + foreign exchange

 High school students have the option to participate in a variety of international service and cultural trips.
 They might choose to help on an organic coffee farm in Costa Rica or build a turtle hatchery for an endangered species in Nicaragua.
 Students are also able to spend a semester abroad through Round Square to further develop their language skills.

-Service and language trips are often part of a student’s Creativity, Activity, Service (CAS) goals, an experiential learning component of the IB Diploma Programme in grades 11 and 12.
+Service and language trips are often part of a student’s Creativity, Activity, Service (CAS) goals, an experiential learning component of the IB Diploma Programme in 11th and 12th Grade.
 In the CAS program, students complete a wide variety of extracurriculars, community service, and active options to meet and reflect on personal learning goals.

 Round Square